2026 Thursday, February 5th Sessions

 Valley Vista Room

-This “audience participation” session will attempt to answer fundamental gift processing and entry questions that have raised concerns for decades!
-We will begin by asking the audience to list the gift processing issues rearing their ugly heads in day-to-day gift processing.
-The panel will try to suggest solutions to those problems and reflect on national best practices.
-The panel will also come prepared to discuss various topics, including gift dates, receipt requirements, gift processing metrics, copying/scanning requirements, and recurring giving issues.
-You are encouraged to email your discussion topics beforehand if you prefer to be anonymous!
+This audience participation session will attempt to answer fundamental questions about gift processing and entry that have raised concerns for decades!
+The session will begin by asking the audience to identify the gift processing issues they face in daily operations.
+The panel will attempt to suggest solutions and share national best practices.
+They will also come prepared to discuss various topics, including gift dates, receipt requirements, gift processing metrics, copying/scanning requirements, and recurring giving challenges.
+(Feel free to email your discussion topics beforehand if you prefer to be anonymous!)

 Campus Vista Room